egor045/munin/README.md

 # munin-docker

-Container image for Munin server optimized for a large number of hosts in an effective manner.
+Container image for a Munin server, optimized for a large number of hosts in an effective manner.

 * `rrdcached` is used to be able to handle a large number of hosts